cryptocode/nanocap/README.md

 * Validate that the protocol specification is correct
 * The Nano protocol is evolving quickly and nanocap will be kept up to date as new relases of the protocol is made.
-* Provide an alternative to Wireshark and bettercap with query capabilities helpfor for diagnosing issues on the Nano network.
+* Provide an alternative to Wireshark and bettercap with query capabilities for diagnosing issues on the Nano network.

 # Build